Hulü Jin: Later life and death

 In 560, Hulü Jin sided with Empress Dowager Lou Zhaojun in her coup against the minister, Yang Yin and his associates.
 Not long after, Emperor Fei was forced to abdicate to his uncle, Gao Yan, posthumously known as Emperor Xiaozhao.
 The new emperor married Hulü Jin's granddaughter through Hulü Guang to his Crown Prince, Gao Bainian.
-In 561, Xiaozhao died and was succeed by Emperor Wucheng, who treated Hulü with even greater respect and married another granddaughter of his to the new Crown Prince, Gao Wei.
+In 561, Xiaozhao died and was succeeded by Emperor Wucheng, who treated Hulü with even greater respect and married another granddaughter of his to the new Crown Prince, Gao Wei.

 At this point, Hulü Jin's family was one of the most powerful families in the empire, with his sons, Hulü Guang and Hulü Xian as well as grandson, Hulü Wudu all occupying important positions while his granddaughters were married into the imperial clan.
 Still, he warned Hulü Guang, "Though I am not well-read, I have heard that throughout history, relatives of the emperor such as Liang Ji all suffered disaster in the end.
 If a woman is favoured, then the nobles will be envious; if a woman is not favoured, then the emperor will despise her.
 Our family achieved wealth and honour through our deeds and loyalty.
 How can we only rely on our women?"

 In 567, Hulü Jin died at the age of 80.
 Emperor Wucheng, who retired as emperor in favour of Gao Wei in 565, mourned him in the West Hall (西堂), while Gao Wei mourned him in Jinyang Court (晉陽宮).
 Hulü was posthumously granted tally and the Gilded Axe.
 He was also posthumously appointed Chief Controller of the Twelve Provinces of Shuo, Ding, Ji, Bing, Ying, Qing, Qi, Cang, You, Si, Jin, and Fen, Prime Minister, Grand Commandant, Manager of the Masters of Writing, Inspector of Shuo province, Chieftain and Prince of Xianyang among other titles.
 He was also given a million in cash and the posthumous name of "Wu".
 His son, Hulü Guang succeeded him, but just five years later, he and his family were falsely accused, and most of them were sentenced to death.